 – Failing to host an ads.txt file.

-Partner with a third-party
+2. Partner with a Third-party

+The authorized partners will resell your inventory through Google AdX even when you aren’t getting the invitation from Google.
 There’s a catch.
-You have to pay them for the access.
-Most partner will take 20 percent of the ad revenue generated every month.
-It’s a good option as you’re getting the exchange access, but you still end up paying more than you should.
+You have to pay them for access.
+Most partners will take 10 to 20 percent of the ad revenue generated (via AdX) every month.
+If you are making $8000 from AdX, they’ll charge $800 for their services.
+It’s a good option as you’re getting exchange access.